-Who: The fellowship is open to 25 students.
-Students must be current freshman enrolled at an HBCU or HSI as of November 2012.
-Students may apply from any intended major, but should demonstrate an interest in business.
+Who: The fellowship is open to 25 freshmen per fellowship class.
+Applicants must be current freshmen enrolled at an HBCU or HSI as of November 2016.
+Applicants may apply from any major, but should demonstrate an interest in business.

-Cost: The Summer Institute is an all-expenses-paid fellowship, including airfare; full room and board at campus dormitories; transportation; and the cost of materials, events and activities that are part of the program.
+Cost: The Summer Institute is an all-expense-paid fellowship that includes airfare; full room and board at campus dormitories; transportation; the cost of materials, events and entertainment that are part of the program.

-What: Students attend for two weeks a year, for two consecutive years.
-The 2013 session is slated to run from June 30th through July 13th.
-Upon completing the second session, students are issued a Certificate of Completion as an emerging manager and leader in business that can be cited on a resumé and provided as evidence of marketable skills.
-Additionally, students will have the opportunity to apply for internships.
+What: Students attend for one week.
+The 2017 session will run from August 5-12.
+Upon completion, students are issued a Certificate of Completion as an emerging leader and manager that can be cited on their resume or provided as evidence of marketable skills.